temporalio/proposals/ruby/sdk-phase-2.md

 their code inside a block given to `Workflow::Unsafe.illegal_call_tracing_disabled`.
 There will also be `disable_workflow_tracing` worker option that will default to `false`.

-* ❓ Determine performance impact with this present vs not
+* ❓ Determine performance impact with this present vs not.

 ### Ractors